jpiolho/Q2EMultiplayerPlus/README.md

 # Q2E Multiplayer Plus
-<p align="center">An engine mod for Quake 2 Enhanced that increases max players and maximum bots sliders</p>
+<p align="center">An engine mod for Quake 2 Enhanced that improves lobby search, increases max players and maximum bots sliders</p>
 <p align="center">This mod uses <a href="https://github.com/Reloaded-Project/Reloaded-II">Reloaded-II</a></p>

 <p align="center"><b>Please note that this isn't officially supported, so any issues that arise with it are your own responsability</b></p>